Should I buy an extended warranty?

 The full body extension stretch of the S-track chairs is quite a bit stronger than the distraction stretch of the L-track models.
 The trade-off is that the L-track gives you a roller massage on the buttocks muscles, whereas the S-track chairs provide a much stronger extension stretch.

-J-track configurations were created to try to get the best of both worlds…an full body extension stretch as well as roller massage to the buttock muscles.
+J-track configurations were created to try to get the best of both worlds…a full body extension stretch as well as roller massage to the buttock muscles.
 Theoretically, the J-track chair would recline back with the seat being closer to horizontal than the L-track seat, thus facilitating a stretch that is more full body extension than a hip distraction stretch.
 In reality, however, it is still more of a hip distraction stretch.

-Before the L-track chairs came along, you would always have to allow set up your chair 13-18” away from the wall behind your chair.
+Before the L-track chairs came along, you would always have to allow set up of your chair 13-18” away from the wall behind your chair.
 This is to protect your wall from the reclining chairback.
 If it is too close, and you recline your chair all the way back, there is a 100% chance that your chair will hit the wall.
 The results in scraped paint, dents in the wall, or, even worse, full blown holes in the drywall.

 With the advent of the L-track chair, the engineers accounted for this by utilizing a forward sliding base of the chair or a “scooping” recline when the chair was turned on.
 What this did was allow the user to place the chair only 1-4” away from the wall, depending on the model.
 There are some chairs that don’t even need 1”!
 We call those wall huggers.
 But, buyer beware!
-There are still some L-track chairs that require more than 4” away from the wall.
+There are still some space-saving L-track chairs that require more than 4” away from the wall.
 Make sure you know when you get your chair.
 The best thing to do when you get your new chair in your home or business is assemble the chair away from the wall and then recline it all the way.
 Once it is in a full recline, slide the chair up against the wall (maybe with 1” clearance to be safe) and then turn it off and bring it upright.
 Now, you are far enough away to avoid wall damage.

 In the massage chair industry, 3D is a term that signifies the ability to adjust the depth of the rollers so that you could create a more intense or less intense roller massage experience.
 In scientific terms, the 3D’s represented the x, y, and z axes.
 The x and y axes represented the side-to-side and up-and-down motions of the rollers, respectively.
-All chairs have those motion in those two axes, but not all of them have movement in the the 3rd axis, the z-axis, which is forward-and-back.
+All chairs have those motions in those two axes, but not all of them have movement in the the 3rd axis, the z-axis, which is forward-and-back.
 That is how the roller depth adjustment became a staple in the massage chair roller mechanisms.
 Some marketing genius came up with the 4th Dimension (aka 4D) idea.
 It is not really a dimension but alludes to the ability to adjust the rhythm/speed of the rollers.
 So, if the speed or rhythm of the rollers can be adjusted, it has been deemed the 4th dimension.
 And, most chairs have some sort of roller speed adjustment anyways, whether that chair as 2D or 3D rollers.

 Published height recommendations for massage chairs are sometimes misleading.
-A company may say that their chair fits someone who is 6'4" tall, which may be true, but the rollers may not reach the top of that person's neck.
-Sure, that 6'4" tall person’s body may physically fit in a chair, but if the rollers don't reach to the top of his/her neck, they may be left "wanting" for lack of a full neck massage.
+A company may say that their chair fits someone who is 6’4″ tall, which may be true, but the rollers may not reach the top of that person’s neck.
+Sure, that 6’4″ tall person’s body may physically fit in a chair, but if the rollers don’t reach to the top of his/her neck, they may be left “wanting” for lack of a full neck massage.
 Trying out the chair is really the only way to know for sure if you will fit in a chair AND get a full neck massage.
 This is not usually a problem for someone who is 6’ or shorter, but for the taller folks, it can be an issue.

 Yes, massage chairs are safe for kids.
 If your child has any medical condition for which massage is a contraindication, then you may want to consult with a physician about the use of a massage chair.
 Literally hundreds, if not thousands, of children have used our massage chairs in our showrooms over the years and we have never seen an adverse reaction or response to that therapy.